Zak Starkey: Johnny Marr & the Healers: 1996–2003

-Oasis 2004–2009
+Oasis (Touring guest member)

-During 2004, Starkey joined the Britpop band Oasis and was also featured on two tracks included on the Who's biographic album, The Who: Then and Now.
-In May 2005, Noel Gallagher revealed to the BBC that Starkey had participated in the recording sessions for Don't Believe the Truth.
+Starkey was a touring guest member for the band Oasis from 2004 and was also featured on two tracks included on the Who's biographical album, The Who: Then and Now.
+In May 2005, Noel Gallagher told the BBC that Starkey had participated in the recording sessions for Don't Believe the Truth although he was never an official member of the band.
 Starkey had recorded all but one track of these sessions which were originally called "Mucky Fingers" and were also for an official promotional video for the album.
 After the completion of these sessions Starkey stated: "It was amazing.
 They're all singers, they're all guitar players, they're all songwriters, they're all producers and they're all drummers."

 He travelled as a sideman on the year-long Oasis tour that followed and appeared in promotional videos for the associated singles.
 Despite this, he was not an official member of the band and rarely appeared with them in promotions.
-In April 2005, Noel Gallagher confirmed that he had been invited to be their official drummer and added that this could not materialize before his current working engagements with the Who were completed in mid-2007.
-Their former drummer also had to be "paid out" contractually out of the band.
+In April 2005, Noel Gallagher confirmed that Starkey was still a member of the Who.
 On 14 February 2007, Starkey appeared with Oasis when they received the BRIT Award for outstanding contribution to music.

-His participation in the making of the Oasis album, Dig Out Your Soul, was confirmed on 11 December 2007, when the official Oasis website published a picture of him with the other band members.
-However, it was announced that he would not perform on the Dig Out Your Soul Tour after falling out with Noel Gallagher subsequently departing in 2008 and was replaced by Chris Sharrock.
-A year later he recalled that playing with them was "massive" and called the band "some of the smartest musicians I've ever met".
+Starkey recalled that playing with them was "massive" and called the band "some of the smartest musicians I've ever met".

 Penguins Rising

 In 2008, Starkey formed the band Penguins Rising which had previously been called Penguin, along with his partner Sharna Liguz.
-The band's original line up also included his daughter Tatia.
+The band's original lineup also included his daughter Tatia.
 Penguins Rising went on to support Kasabian and Beady Eye on their respective tours.
 They released an album under the moniker of Pengu!ns, entitled Hatemale, in 2011.
 Sshh signed to BMG as a solo artist in 2018, and the duo toured Australia opening for Primal Scream and then Liam Gallagher in support of the Sshh single "Rising Tide".